-- These Contract Standing Orders (hereafter referred to as "CSOs") are made pursuant to section 135 of the Local Government Act 1972.
+- 1.1 These Contract Standing Orders (hereafter referred to as "CSOs") are made pursuant to section 135 of the Local Government Act 1972.
 The aim of these CSOs are to promote good purchasing practice and public accountability, and deter corruption.
 Following the rules is the best defence against allegations that a decision has been made incorrectly or fraudulently.
 Failure to follow them may result in disciplinary or even criminal proceedings. - 1.2 Officers and Members responsible for purchasing or disposal must comply with these CSOs, which lay down minimum requirements.
 They will be supplemented by a series of Purchasing Guides (as published on the intranet and internet). - 1.3 These CSOs have been written to reflect current legislative requirements and to ensure that there is compliance by the Council.
-However, where there are any inconsistencies between these CSOs and the requirements of the Public Contracts Regulations 2006 (as amended)^{1, 2} (or any other statutory requirements that may replace or supplement these Regulations), the latter will take precedence. - 1.4 Where financial thresholds are mentioned they should be cross-referenced with the Council's Financial Regulation and in the event of any inconsistency between the two documents Financial Regulations shall take precedence. - 1.5 Throughout these CSOs where reference is made to "estimated values" that means the total estimated spend and not the annualised estimated value of the proposed contract. - For the avoidance of doubt, and subject to specific exemptions contained within these CSOs, a Cabinet Member Decision (CMD) is required for the approval of all contracts that have a total value of £20,000 and greater, but less than £100,000 and a Cabinet Key Decision (KD) for all contracts that have a total value of £100,000 or greater. - 1.7 Procurement is the process which governs the acquisition of goods, works and services from identification of need, through to the end of a service contract or the end of the useful life of an asset.
+However, where there are any inconsistencies between these CSOs and the requirements of the Public Contracts Regulations 2015 (or any other statutory requirements that may replace or supplement these Regulations), the latter will take precedence. - 1.4 All references to "Regulation" within these CSOs mean the appropriate regulation to be found within the Public Contracts Regulations 2015 (the "Regulations"). - 1.5 Where financial thresholds are mentioned they should be cross-referenced with the Council's Financial Regulations and in the event of any inconsistency between the two documents Financial Regulations shall take precedence. - 1.6 Throughout these CSOs where reference is made to "estimated values" that means the total estimated spend and not the annualised estimated value of the proposed contract. - 1.7 For the avoidance of doubt, and subject to specific exemptions contained within these CSOs, a Cabinet Member Decision (CMD) is required for the approval of all contracts that have a total value of £25,000 and greater, but less than £100,000 and a Cabinet Key Decision (KD) for all contracts that have a total value of £100,000 or greater. - 1.8 Procurement is the process which governs the acquisition of goods, works and services from identification of need, through to the end of a service contract or the end of the useful life of an asset.
 Purchasing and disposal procedures must: - Comply with all legal requirements - Achieve best value for public money spent - Be consistent with the highest standards of integrity - Ensure fairness in allocating public contracts - Ensure that Non-commercial Considerations do not influence any Contracting Decision - Support the Council's corporate and departmental aims and policies - Comply with the Council's procurement strategy and Purchasing Guides.